kristopherkyle/corpus-analysis-python/Python_Tutorial_8.md

 	output_list = [] #list for each token
 	tokenized = text.lower().split(" ") #split tokens on white space
-	for x in tokenized: #iterate through tokens if "/" not in x: #ignore tokens that don't have tags (this will ignore extra spaces, newline characters, etc.) continue
+	for x in tokenized: #iterate through tokens if splitter not in x: #ignore tokens that don't have the tag splitter character (i.e., that don't have tags; this will ignore extra spaces, newline characters, etc.) continue
 		token = {} #represent each token as a dictionary toklist = x.split(splitter) #for each, separate words from tags